Adelodunpeter25/portfolio/README.md

 * Navigate to the Home section to view the introduction
 * Navigate to the About section to view background and skills
 * Browse the Projects section to see individual project details.
-* Check out the Blog section for technical articles.
 * Use the Contact section to view contact details and send messages

 ---